 Definition and foundations of the collaborative economy

-The collaborative economy It is based on the exchange and sharing of goods and services between individuals, facilitated by innovative digital platforms.
+The collaborative economy it is based on the exchange and sharing of goods and services between individuals, facilitated by innovative digital platforms.

-This model promotes the efficient use of available resources, offers economic savings, and contributes to sustainable development through technology.
+This model promotes the efficient use of available resources, offers economic savings and contributes to sustainable development through technology.

 Its growth has revolutionized various sectors, transforming the way we consume and collaborate in today's society.